Job 27: Guest Reflection

 Sadly his experience Is one that feels painfully familiar.
 This is the world we’re living in Isn't It.
 Even when people see the evidence, they still choose a different narrative—one that fits their comfort or ideology better.
 We’re living in a “don’t believe what you see, believe what we tell you it is” era, and it’s grievous to watch.

-I love the declaration I’m hearing here, and I come into agreement with it.
-What a grounding focus to start the day.
+I love the declaration I’m hearing here In her reflection, and I come into agreement with it.
+What a great focus to start the day.
+Thankyou for your words Kasaundra!

 Comments